Queen of the Demonweb Pits: Reception

 Elisabeth Barrington reviewed Queen of the Demonweb Pits in 1981 as part of a review in the 35th issue of The Space Gamer.
 According to Barrington, players and the Dungeon Master need to be fairly experienced because some spell effects have been altered: "It takes skill, courage, and ingenuity to make your way into (and possibly, if you're lucky, out of) the pits.
 A good challenge for experienced players."
 Barrington did complain that some of the spell alterations felt unnecessary, as some of the spells which were very useful under ordinary circumstances became almost useless due to the alterations.
 She did note that the book contained "many excellent ideas", and that the artwork was "up to TSR's usual neatness and simplicity", but that overall the module was "Not one of TSR's best efforts, but a worthy try."
 Dungeon Master for Dummies rates Queen of the Demonweb Pits as one of the ten best classic adventures.

 Ken Denmead of Wired listed it as one of his "Top 10 D&D Modules I Found in Storage This Weekend".
 Denmead wrote that the module, intended for levels 10–14, was published "before level-inflation had taken its toll on a weary nation.
 In year 2007 levels, that’s like 100!"
 He described a number of aspects of the Abyss as psychedelic, calling the web's doors similar to the "loony corridor scene from Sgt.
 Pepper's Lonely Heart Club Band."
 According to Denmead, "This is one big, bad module, and if you make it to the end, well, there's just one last monster to take care of. [...]
 You are, in effect, trying to take out a goddess.
 Good luck with that."
 Combined as a single adventure with the rest of GDQ series, the module was voted the single greatest adventure of all time by Dungeon magazine in 2004 (the 30th anniversary of the Dungeons & Dragons game).

+Francesco Cacciatore for Polygon commented in 2025 that "The final module in the campaign, Queen of the Demonweb Pits, is, unfortunately, the poster child for not living up to hype.
+Not only does it not make sense story-wise for the characters to go after Lolth, but the depiction of the 66th layer of the Abyss is far from the vision of madness populated by Giger-inspired horrors it should be.
+A spaceship and a giant spider robot are not the way that this epic campaign should have ended, but blame Gygax for not finishing what he started."